 2012 Added the Aerial Adventure Park and seventh zip line.

-2013 Expanded the Whitefish Bike Park with five new downhill only trails, added six new runs on the north side of the ski area, Base Lodge remodel Phase 1 added 1,200 square feet of seating.
+2013 Expanded the Whitefish Bike Park with five new downhill only trails, added six new runs on the north side of the ski area, Phase 1 Base Lodge remodel: added 1,200 square feet of seating.

-2014 Installed Flower Point/Chair 11 adding 200 acres of terrain to the north side of the mountain; Base Lodge remodel Phase 2: enlarged kitchen and Cafe, added new Coffee Bar, added new room with additional seating.
+2014 Installed Flower Point/Chair 11 adding 200 acres of terrain to the north side of the mountain; Phase 2 Base Lodge remodel: enlarged kitchen and Café, added new Coffee Bar, added new room with additional seating.

-2015 Summit House remodel Phase 1 added a 1,600-square-foot mezzanine level, new restrooms on the main level, new exterior including new windows, siding, stonework, trim and lighting; constructed new two-story 800-square-foot Ski Patrol Headquarters; relocated and remodeled Village Rentals Village Rentals and Snow Ghost Outfitters.
+2015 Phase 1 Summit House remodel: added a 1,600-square-foot mezzanine level, new restrooms on the main level, new exterior including new windows, siding, stonework, trim and lighting; constructed new two-story 800-square-foot Ski Patrol Headquarters; relocated and remodeled Village Rentals and Snow Ghost Outfitters.

 2017 Added Strider Bike Park in the base area and one new expert trail in the Bad Rock Zone.
-Chair 5 relocated to the East Rim, Village upgrades include remodels of Ed & Mully’s Bar & Grill, the Bierstube, and a new S.N.O.W.
+Chair 5 relocated to the East Rim, Village upgrades include exterior remodels of Ed & Mully’s Bar & Grill (Phase 1), the Bierstube, and a new S.N.O.W.
 Bus shelter.

-Mix Pacific air flow with cold Canadian and continental air flow (read: lighter, drier snow than the Pacific Northwest) to produce 300 inches of snow annually.
+Mix Pacific air flow with cold Canadian and continental air flow (read: lighter, drier snow than the Pacific Northwest) to produce an average of 300+ inches of snow annually.